dorkbox/SystemTray/README.md

 -------
  - The compatibility list only applies while the SystemTray is in `AutoDetect` mode.
 Not all OSes support forcing a custom tray type.

+ - The menu item callbacks occur on **their own dispatch thread** (instead of being on whatever OS's event dispatch thread), in order to provide consistent actions across all platforms.
+It is critical to make sure that access to Swing/etc that depend on running events inside their own EDT, are properly called.
+IE: `SwingUtilities.invokeLater()`.
+Do not use `invokeAndWait()` as weird GUI anomalies can happen.

  - Ubuntu 16.04+ with JavaFX require `libappindicator1` because of JavaFX GTK and indicator panel incompatibilities.
 See [more details](https://github.com/dorkbox/SystemTray/issues/14#issuecomment-248853532).
 We attempt to fallback to using Swing in this situation.

  - Ubuntu 17.04+ Java only supports the X11 backend.
 MIR and Wayland are not supported.